 Regular exercise is known to ease the metabolic and reproductive symptoms associated with PCOS.
 It’s proven to help improve glucose metabolism and may even help to regulate the menstrual cycle if you’re prone to PCOS-related irregular periods.
-Slow weighted workouts can help improve hormone levels, insulin levels, and metabolic profiles for women with Polycystic Ovary Syndrome.
+Slow weighted workouts ( like yoga, pilates, and body weight exercises) can help improve hormone levels, insulin levels, and metabolic profiles for women with Polycystic Ovary Syndrome.

 What’s more, slow, weighted workouts can reduce the stress hormone cortisol, making you feel calmer and happier.
 Having high levels of cortisol for a prolonged period can also increase blood sugar and insulin.
 This is why it’s so important for PCOS Cysters to get moving; it’s a surefire way to improve the mental and physical symptoms of PCOS.

 In a world that’s always ‘on’, it’s easy to stay glued to our phones and computers for hours on end.
 Before we know it, we’ve spent the whole day staring at a screen – and we wonder why we feel so sluggish!

 Never underestimate the calming and rejuvenating powers of nature.
 Go for a walk, eat lunch outside, and swap 20-minutes of screen time with sitting in the garden or local park.
 It’ll work wonders for your mind, help to combat fatigue, and give you a well-deserved boost.